mshakya/PiReT-OME/README.md

 ##Dependencies
-PiReT run require fowllowing dependencies and in your path.
+PiReT run require fowllowing dependencies which should be in your path.

 ### Programming/Scritpting languages
 - [Python 2.7](https://www.python.org/downloads/release/python-2712/)